MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxaudioenginegetdeviceformatlist.md

 ## -description

-TBD - The AcxAudioEngineGetDeviceFormatList function retrieves a ACXDATAFORMATLIST device format list ACX object.
+The AcxAudioEngineGetDeviceFormatList function retrieves the ACXDATAFORMATLIST object that holds the list of supported formats for the audio engine node.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param AudioEngine

-An ACXAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+An ACXAUDIOENGINE object that is used in a render circuit, to represent a DSP.

 ## -returns

-Returns `STATUS_SUCCESS` if the call was successful.
-Otherwise, it returns an appropriate error code.
-For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).
+The ACXDATAFORMATLIST object which holds the list of supported formats for the specified ACXAUDIOENGINE object.

 ## -remarks